bunkerity/bunkerweb/docs/security-tuning.md

 You can control the allowed HTTP methods by listing them (separated with "|") in the `ALLOWED_METHODS` setting (default : `GET|POST|HEAD`).
 Clients sending a method which is not listed will get a "405 - Method Not Allowed".

+!!! note Using POST

-Note that if `POST` is required, then `OPTIONS` should also be specified to allow for the CORS pre-flight request.
+    If `POST` is required, then `OPTIONS` should also be specified to allow for the CORS pre-flight request.

 ### Max sizes